 For summer courses, students rate non-tenured faculty and graduate teaching assistants in all their summer classes.
-Permanent (i.e., tenured) faculty elect to have their summer classes.
+Permanent (i.e., tenured) faculty elect to have their summer classes rated; however, courses only taught in the summer, must be rated by students.

 The timing of ratings depends on the length of the course.
 For courses 2 to 3 weeks in length, the rating begins one week before the course end date and closes one week after the course end date.
 For courses 4 to 16 weeks in length, the rating occurs in the last two weeks of classes.
 Timing of ratings outside of these parameters need to be approved by the Department Chair, and the Dean or Associate Dean, prior to the beginning of the semester of which the ratings are to take place.